 In the early part of the season they lost games that good teams shouldn’t lose such as Marquette and Southern Illinois.
 They looked bad in a 66-52 loss to rival Kentucky, and with a 6-4 record there were grumblings about the future of head coach Mike Davis.
 A subsequent loss to in-state mid-major Butler only made things worse.
-The Hoosiers stood at 7-5 going into the Big Ten schedule and appeared to be destined for the NCAA tournament bubble at best.
+The Hoosiers stood at 7-5 going into the Big Ten schedule and appeared to be destined for the NCAA Tournament bubble at best.

 THE GAME: MARCH 21, 2002

 Although not generally thought of as friendly confines for the Hoosiers, Rupp Arena in Lexington, Kentucky is only a 3 hour drive from Bloomington.
 The crowd was noticeably in IU’s favor from the outset, both from Indiana fans and neutral fans rooting for the underdog.

 It was at that point that Indiana began to make a concerted effort to feed the post to take advantage of Duke foul trouble, and crash the offensive glass.
-Jared Jeffries would score 12 down the stretch and A.J.
+Jared Jeffries would score 12 points down the stretch and A.J.
 Moye would add 10.
-The rallying Hoosiers scratched and clawed and cut the lead to 1 around the 5 minute mark.
-That’s when A.J.
-Moye got the block heard round the world on Boozer, and suddenly an enthusiastic crowd was manic.
+The rallying Hoosiers scratched and clawed and cut the lead to one point at around the five minute mark.

-Indiana kept fighting and Tom Coverdale tied the game at 70 with 2 free throws at just under 2 minutes to go.
-Moments later Coverdale gave IU its first lead of the game with a short jumper that hit the rim 3 times before finally falling.
+Indiana kept fighting and Tom Coverdale tied the game at 70 with two free throws at just under two minutes to go.
+Moments later Coverdale gave IU its first lead of the game with a short baseline jumper that hit the rim three times before finally falling.

-With a chance to tie the game, Williams missed the free throw, Boozer missed a put-back, Indiana got the rebound as the clock expired, and the Hoosiers pulled off a stunner!
+With a chance to tie the game, Williams missed the free throw, Boozer missed a put-back, Indiana got the rebound as the clock expired, and the Hoosiers pulled off a stunner in Lexington.